raiden-network/raiden/docs/the-raiden-web-interface/close-channels-and-settle-payments.inc.rst

 You have a couple of ways for getting your tokens back on-chain:

--  Withdraw tokens from an open
+-  Withdraw tokens from an open channel
 -  Close a channel
 -  Leave a token network